 1. When is it a crime to carry a dirk or dagger?

-- the defendant carried on his person a dirk or dagger,
+- you carried on your person a dirk or dagger,

-- the defendant knew that he was carrying it,
+- you knew that you were carrying it,

-- it was substantially concealed on the defendant’s person, and
+- it was substantially concealed on your person, and also

-- the defendant knew that it could readily be used as a stabbing weapon.2
+- you knew that it could readily be used as a stabbing weapon.
+1 2

 Note that a prosecutor does not have to prove that:

-Note that folding knives (other than switchblades) are considered a dirk/dagger only if:
+Folding knives (other than switchblade knives) are considered a dirk/dagger only if:

 - the blade of the knife is exposed, and